-Aetna considers the following procedures medically necessary for treatment of varicose veins when the following criteria are met: great saphenous vein or small saphenous vein ligation / division / stripping, radiofrequency endovenous occlusion (VNUS procedure), and endovenous laser ablation of the saphenous vein (ELAS) (also known as endovenous laser treatment (EVLT)).
+Aetna considers the following procedures medically necessary for treatment of varicose veins when the following criteria are met: great saphenous vein, accessory saphenous vein, or small saphenous vein ligation / division / stripping, radiofrequency endovenous occlusion (VNUS procedure), and endovenous laser ablation of the saphenous vein (ELAS) (also known as endovenous laser treatment (EVLT)).

 Incompetence at the saphenofemoral junction or saphenopopliteal junction is documented by Doppler or duplex ultrasound scanning, and all of the following criteria are met:

 Documented reflux duration of 500 milliseconds (ms) or greater in the vein to be treated; and

 Vein size is 4.5 mm or greater in diameter measured immediately below the saphenofemoral or saphenopopliteal junction (not valve diameter at junction); and